jasonbrooks/statusnet-openshift-quickstart/README.md

 	rhc app create -a status -t php-5.3

-Add MySQL support to your application
+Add MySQL support to your application, and write down the credentials and host information.

 	rhc app cartridge add -a status -c mysql-5.1